g-pechorin/degen/readme.md

 =======
 DONE
 ----
+ * 1.3.0 : changed to a new format for the URLs
  * 1.2.1 : released into Maven central
  * 1.2.0 : two new features to actually work with libGDX on android
   * allows directories to be extracted from the archive (not just whole zip files anymore)